Instant film: Preservation

 Polaroids have the same storage standards under ISO 18920:2000 as any other photograph.
 Regular storage conditions should be less than 70 degrees Fahrenheit (21 degrees Celsius) and between 50% and 30% relative humidity (RH).
 Cold storage (0 degrees Fahrenheit / -17 degrees Celsius optimum) is not helpful unless RH can be controlled and cold storage RH is generally drier than required.
 RH below 30% will create an environment that is too dry and may cause the photograph to curl.
 A Polaroid transfer removes the emulsion from the plastic backing and residual chemicals, offering an alternate form of preservation.

-End of production
+End of and resumption of production

 In February 2008, Polaroid (by then under the control of Thomas J. Petters of Petters Group Worldwide) announced it would cease production of all instant film; the company shut down three factories and laid off 450 workers.
-Sales of chemical film by all makers have dropped by at least 25% per year since 2000, but a new birth of interest around Fujifilm and the Impossible Project films fulfilled demand in the market.
+In 2017, the Impossible Project acquired the rights to Polaroid's formats and trademarks, and, renaming itself Polaroid B.V., resumed production of Polaroid film.